 - Type: the icon indicates the schedule type; one-off (with a "1" icon), recurring (with a clock icon), or on demand (with a calendar icon).

 - Owner: the user who owns the schedule.

 - Start Date: the date and time at which the schedule started or will start.

 - End Date: the date and time at which the schedule ended or will end (if the schedule is recurring and an end time and time was defined).

 - Creation Date: the date and time at which the schedule was created.

 - Description: the schedule's description (if one was given).

 All schedules can be edited to adjust their settings and configuration.
-When editing an existing schedule, there are 2 options for saving changes to the schedule:
+When editing an existing schedule, you can toggle between basic and advanced settings (red highlight below), and there are two options for saving changes to the schedule:

 - Save: click the Save icon (green highlight below) to save changes to the schedule without running it.

 - Save & Run: click the Save & Run icon (yellow highlight) to save changes and run the scheduling job.